bluekitchen/btstack/doc/manual/docs/how_to.md

 --------------------------|------------
-NVM_NUM_LINK_KEYS         | Max number of Classic Link Keys that can be stored NVM_NUM_DEVICE_DB_ENTRIES | Max number of LE Device DB entries that can be stored
+NVM_NUM_LINK_KEYS         | Max number of Classic Link Keys that can be stored NVM_NUM_DEVICE_DB_ENTRIES | Max number of LE Device DB entries that can be stored NVN_NUM_GATT_SERVER_CCC   | Max number of 'Client Characteristic Configuration' values that can be stored by GATT Server

 ## Source tree structure {#sec:sourceTreeHowTo}